craftingcity/The-Known-World/Prenotes Mar 18 25.md

 Three doors lead to halls from this room, one of which you see is still flung open by a retreated Illithid.
 The other two stand closed.
 What do you do?

 ### What does the World Know?
-Everything goes down into the City, eventually.
+Everything goes down into the City, eventually, so they get to look at my cool goopis city and my Last of Us / Alien style badguys rip.

 ### What happened?